awslabs/clickstream-analytics-on-aws/docs/en/analytics/explore/funnel.md

     1. Custom: you can define any duration as the funnel window.
     2. The day: complete the funnel within the same date of the first step.
 3. Select event for as the step, click the `+Add Step` button to add more steps.
 You can add up to 10 steps.
 4. Click on the :material-filter-outline:{ .filter } to filter the event.
-Only the event meet with the filter criterial that will be counted as pass through the funnel.
+Only the events that meet the filter criteria will be counted as passing through the funnel.
 You can add multiple filters to one event.
 5. If needed, configure global filter by selecting event parameter or user attributes.
 Similar to event filter, you can add multiple global filters and configure the filter relationship.
-6. If needed, configure grouping by selecting an event parameter or an user attribute.
+6. If needed, configure grouping by selecting an event parameter or a user attribute.

     !!! note